rjjb3427/data_structures/notes/sorting_optimization.md

 `N = 9`, pairs = `9x8 / 2 = 36`: 9,8; 9,7; 9,6;....3,2; 3,1, 2,1.

 You should see a triangle shape; these pairs are known as inversions.
 It's the worst case scenario if the number of inversions are equal to the number of pairs.
+If the number of inversions are 0, then the data is already sorted.

 ## Optimize
 Instead of looking for neighbors, look for entries that are far apart.
 By flipping `1` and `9`, we fix 15 inversions.